-

 Cholesterol is deposited into these ruptures as the body tries to heal the damage, which can build up over time.
 Blood clots and calcium deposits start to accumulate on these cholesterol plaques, causing the arteries to narrow.

-CBD offers several benefits for people with atherosclerosis — it provides antioxidant support, reduces inflammation of the arterial walls, supports liver function to lower cholesterol levels, and regulates blood sugar levels.
+CBD offers several benefits for people with atherosclerosis — it provides antioxidant support, reduces inflammation of the arterial walls, supports the liver function to lower cholesterol levels, and regulates blood sugar levels.
 It also supports the endocannabinoid system, which is a key player in the regulation of homeostasis throughout the body — including the cardiovascular system.

 All of these actions combine to exert beneficial effects on the cardiovascular system and slow the progression of atherosclerosis.